MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 ## Advantages of link unfurling

-* Link unfurling Provides preview of the hyperlink
+* Link unfurling provides preview of the hyperlink
 * In the compose message box,You can get the specfic URL unfurl

 >[!NOTE]